RezaShahrestani/programme/courses/Foundation/HTML-CSS/first-homework-submission.md

 - ❌ htmlcss/maria
 - ✅ html-css/maria

-`3.` go to the branch.
+`3.` Go to the branch.
 It appears in the branch overview right after creation:

 ![screenshot](images/image-1.png)